Jacksonville Zoo and Gardens: Range of the Jaguar

-Australian Adventure
+Lorikeet Landing

-Opened in March 2002, the Outback Steakhouse's Australian Adventure attraction was the first new major exhibit at the south end of the zoo in seven years.
-The attraction is no longer sponsored by Outback.
+Opening in March 2002 as the Outback Steakhouse's Australian Adventure, it was the first new exhibit to open at the south end of the zoo in seven years (at the time of its opening).
+As of 2025, the attraction is no longer sponsored by Outback.

+In 2024, the attraction was rebranded under the current name Lorikeet Landing.

-Included in this South Pacific attraction are the cassowary and lories and lorikeets.
-For a dollar, guests are given popsicle sticks covered with a type of powdered nectar, to feed the lorikeets with.
+The most notable animals of this attraction include an emu, a cassowary, and two species of lories and lorikeets.
+Included with a total experience ticket, guests are given popsicle sticks covered with a powdered nectar that is used to feed the lorikeets.

-Koalas were part of the exhibit from its opening until December 2006.
+Koalas were once part of the exhibit from its opening until December 2006.
 The koalas were then sent back to the San Diego Zoo as per the terms of their lease.
-The koala exhibit became an Amphibian Conservation Center on February 15, 2007.
+Shortly thereafter, the former koala house became the (current) Amphibian Conservation Center, which opened on February 15, 2007.